SI-Traceable Temperature Calibration Based on Optical Lattice Clocks: Appendix

 where \(m\) is the mass of the model, \(C_p\) is the specific heat capacity of the material, \(T\) is the temperature of the cavity prior to cooling, and \(P_{\text{cool}}\) is the cooling power of the cryocooler.
 By implementing this piecewise function for the cooling temperature, we calculated the time-dependent temperature variation of the atomic channel surface of the shielding cavity during the cooling process, as illustrated in the figure.
 The results show that the temperature of the atomic channel surface of the reference cavity can be reduced to 4.2 K after approximately 2000 seconds.

-We also performed time-domain heat transfer finite element simulations for the measurement chamber, with the geometric model illustrated in the figure.
+We also performed time-domain heat transfer finite element simulations for the measurement chamber, with the geometric model illustrated in the figure 2.
 The structure of the measurement chamber is identical to that of the reference chamber, except that the measurement chamber employs a fourth-order Peltier cooler for temperature control, enabling continuous temperature variation within the range of 200 K to 300 K. A quartz tube, as shown in the figure, connects the scientific chamber to the external environment, facilitating the calibration of the platinum resistance thermometer.
 To ensure that the temperature of the platinum resistance thermometer closely matches that of the measurement chamber, we filled the surrounding area with silicone grease.
 Additionally, to minimize the impact of heat convection caused by air flow on the measurement chamber temperature, we inserted a polystyrene plug into the hole in the vacuum chamber wall.
 The physical properties of the materials added to each component in the finite element simulation are listed in Table~6.

 Next, we applied physical boundary conditions to the geometric model of the measurement chamber.
+In our theoretical design, we implement active temperature stabilization for the measurement chamber through real-time monitoring and thermoelectric voltage regulation.
+Consequently, we have treated the vacuum-enclosure-induced thermal gradients as negligible for the measurement chamber, applying instead an identical thermal flux boundary condition to that implemented for the atomic channel surfaces in the reference chamber.
 Thermal contact boundary conditions were assigned to the interfaces between each component, while the surface of the scientific chamber was maintained at a constant temperature of 297.3 K. The interface between the Peltier cooler and the measurement chamber was set as a cooling boundary condition, with the cooling temperature parameterized for scanning over a range of 200 K to 300 K in steps of 5 K. All other external surfaces were treated as thermally insulated boundary conditions.
 Based on the finite element simulation results, we obtained the temperature gradient, \(\Delta T_3\), between the surface of the atomic channel and the probe as a function of both time and cooling temperature.
 The computed results are presented in Fig.~4.
-Furthermore, we calculated the temperature distribution on the measurement cavity and the quartz tube, as shown in Fig.~9.
+Furthermore, we calculated the temperature distribution on the reference chamber and measurement chamber under thermal equilibrium., as shown in Fig.~15.